Adding a "noindex" tag to a page hides it from search engines, while leaving it public and available for visitors to access.

 - Adding the tag to a collection page also hides its collection items.

-- You can't hide individual collection items.
+- You can't hide individual collection items or portfolio sub-pages.

 - Adding the tag to an Index Page doesn't hide its sub-pages.
 To hide all pages, add the tag to the main Index and each sub-page.